riamahajan/Breast-Cancer-Detection/README.md

 Contributions to improve the model accuracy and efficiency are welcome.
 Please ensure to follow the existing code style and add unit tests for any new functionality.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication - see the LICENSE file for details.